-Participation involves an initial 2-3 hour screening visit to find out if you are eligible for the study.
-If eligible after screening, participants will be randomly assigned (like rolling dice) to one of four treatment groups:
+Participation involves an initial 2-3 hour screening visit conducted remotely using Zoom to find out if you are eligible for the study.
+If eligible after screening, participants will be randomly assigned (like flipping a coin) to one of two treatment groups:

-• Routine medical care includes over-the-counter and prescription medications (20-30 minutes per visit)
+- Medical care that includes over-the-counter and prescription medications that you would typically receive from your medical provider (20-30 minutes per visit)

 Each treatment group lasts about 8 weeks, but the frequency and total number of treatment sessions can vary.
-Treatment is provided at no cost.
+All treatments will be provided at no cost.

-At the end of the 8 week intervention, participants will return for a 90 minute visit.
-Throughout the study, participants will also be asked to complete emailed questionnaires.
+At the end of the 8 week treatment period, participants will have a remote low back physical exam.
+Throughout a 12 month period, participants will also be asked to complete emailed questionnaires.

-Michael Schneider, DC, PhD, is an associate professor in the Department of Physical Therapy.
-Dr. Schneider has designed and implemented several federally funded clinical trials comparing conservative treatments for low back and neck pain.
-His primary areas of research interest are rehabilitation approaches for spine-related disorders, as well as dissemination and implementation science.
+Michael Schneider, DC, PhD, is a professor in the Department of Physical Therapy.
+Dr. Schneider has designed and implemented several federally funded clinical trials comparing nonsurgical treatments for low back and neck pain.
+His primary area of research interest is exploring ways to reduce the burden of back and neck pain on patients and society.